adminph-de/tf-fls-aks-cluster/README.md

 <!--
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** adminph-de, tf-fls-template, N00ky2010, patrick.hayo@flsmidth.com
+*** adminph-de, tf-fls-aks-cluster, N00ky2010, patrick.hayo@flsmidth.com
 -->

 [![Contributors][contributors-shield]][contributors-url]